 - Accident insurance.
 These policies can help you cover medical and out of pocket costs if you experience an injury, some people even use these benefits towards their health insurance deductibles.

 Compare life insurance companies

 What to consider when buying life insurance

-When you’re deciding how much coverage to buy, ask yourself:
+When you’re deciding how much coverage to buy, consider the following.

 As you inch closer to your retirement, you’ll likely have less financial obligations — and therefore, less of a need for life insurance.
-But a life insurance policy can help you to:
+But a life insurance policy after you retire can help you to:

 - Leave an inheritance to your children or loved ones

 - Pay for funeral expenses, legal fees or taxes